saifulsahim/learning-jenkins-3981454/ch4_organize_jobs_with_views_folders/04_03_create_a_folder/README.md

 - **Summary:**
   - Folders and views work together to keep your Jenkins environment clean, organized, and easy to navigate.

+## Shenanigans

+In the video for this lesson, the author moved the `Clippers-BUILD` job into the `Cyclones` folder. 🤦🏾‍♂️

+The correct action should have been to move the `Cyclones-BUILD` job into the `Cyclones` folder.

 <!-- FooterStart -->
 ---
 [← 04_02 Create a view](../04_02_create_a_view/README.md) | [04_04 Search with the command palette →](../04_04_search_with_the_command_palette/README.md)